ggabriel96/opzioni/README.md

 1. To gain easy access to opzioni's types and functions, add `using namespace opzioni;`.

-    But that's a strong statement, so each name can be pulled into the current namespace too:
+    But that's a strong statement, so each name can be individually pulled into the current namespace too:

     ```cpp
     using opzioni::Program, opzioni::Help, opzioni::Version; // etc.